EV Charging Optimization With Machine Learning And AI

 May 09, 2022

-Recently, we can see smart grid concepts moving from prototypes toward implementation.
-Renewable energy sources and electric mobility put new challenges on the existing distribution system infrastructure.
-In the so-called demand–response energy forecasting, AI and machine learning play an important role in ensuring the stability of the distribution system.
+We have recently seen smart grid concepts move from prototypes to implementation.
+Renewable energy sources and electric mobility pose new challenges to the existing distribution system infrastructure.
+In demand–response energy forecasting, AI and machine learning play important roles in ensuring the stability of the distribution system.

 The general acceptance of electric vehicles (EVs) and their large-scale deployment requires a good charging infrastructure.
-Overcoming the issue of prolonged charging time simply by adding more EV charging stations does not work due to the limitations of physical space and grid.
-Therefore, research should focus on the development of smart forecasting and optimization algorithms.
+Overcoming the issue of prolonged charging time simply by adding more EV charging stations does not work due to the limitations of physical space and the grid.
+Therefore, research should focus on developing smart forecasting and optimization algorithms.

 The planning of charging infrastructure

-The planning of charging infrastructure involves various tasks, for example charging station placement and demand prediction.
-The potential extent of utilization plays an important role during the process of EV infrastructure planning.
-Demand prediction helps to estimate the ROI of installing charging stations.
+The planning of charging infrastructure involves various tasks, such as charging station placement and demand prediction.
+The potential extent of utilization plays an important role in EV infrastructure planning., and demandprediction helps estimate the ROI of installing charging stations.

-As mentioned above, the impact of EV stations on the existing grid is not negligible and utility providers are interested in the information about expected load profiles before the installation.
-Uncoordinated massive installation of new charging points can cause instability in the power distribution network.
+As mentioned above, the impact of EV stations on the existing grid is not negligible, and utility providers are interested in the information about expected load profiles before the installation.
+The uncoordinated massive installation of new charging points can cause the power distribution network instability.
 With the ambitious EU Green Deal target of 1 million charging points by 2025, this topic becomes even more urgent.

-Commonly used machine learning and predictive analytics methods utilized for load demand prediction include linear regression and artificial neural networks (ANN).
-For tasks encompassing time-series data processing and considering long-term dependencies, a recurrent neural network model known as long short-term memory (LSTM) is used.
+Linear regression and artificial neural networks (ANN) are common machine learning and predictive analytics methods for predicting load demand.
+For tasks involving time-series data processing and considering long-term dependencies, a recurrent neural network model known as long short-term memory (LSTM) is used.

 Availability information